Portable photo printers are a popular accessory with all levels of photographer, especially here in 2023, and it’s easy to see why!

 The battery pack is charged via an included USB cable and will give you up to 45 prints.

 The Sprocket mobile printer connects to your device via Bluetooth and also has a sleep mode that keeps the connection ready even after you turn your device off.

 A single print from the Sprocket takes about 30 seconds to generate and the image quality is more than adequate.
 There’s a great balance of brightness, colour and contrast.

 As seems to be the current standard, the Sprocket uses a ZINK or zero ink solution labelled HP Zink, which is smudge-free and water resistant.

 As there is no ink used to create images, the only consumable you will use is the HP Zink paper.
 It costs around $20 for 50 sheets – that equates to 40 cents per print which makes it the cheapest so far.

-The Sprocket easily makes the cut as a best portable printer – it ticks all the boxes for design, performance and affordability.
+The HP Sprocket printer retails for around $100.
+It’s easy to use and ticks all the boxes for design, performance and affordability.